Kung pao sauce, just like Panda Express!

 - 1 large onion - cut into bite-sized cubes

-- 6 thin slices of peeled fresh ginger - chopped finely (to make about 2 teaspoons)
+- peeled fresh ginger - chopped finely (enough to make about 2 teaspoons)

 - a good handful of roasted peanuts